andrewrgarcia/XRDpy/README.md

-# Data manipulation program for XRD analysis
+# X-Ray Diffraction (XRD) analysis with Python

+## XRD.py
-Takes XRD data expressed as *.csv* files:
+* Takes XRD data expressed as *.csv* files:

-Performs a background subtraction algorithm on XRD data
+* Performs a background subtraction algorithm on XRD data

-Calculates crystallite size for each of the XRD spectrum using the Scherrer equation and displays them on the shell.
+* Calculates crystallite size for each of the XRD spectrum using the Scherrer equation and displays them on the shell.

-Plots one main graph with all XRD spectra in interest and 3 additional smaller graphs serving as a comparison to the first graph (can be customized by changing the size of the *for loops*)
+* Plots one main graph with all XRD spectra in interest and 3 additional smaller graphs serving as a comparison to the first graph (can be customized by changing the size of the *for loops*)

+## XRDsingle.py

+* Takes a single XRD file expressed as *.csv* files:

+* Performs a background subtraction algorithm on XRD data

+* Plots subtracted and non-subtracted XRD data in Python

+* Creates *.csv* file of background-subtracted version of XRD data, which can be open and edited in Excel (if Excel is your thing)

+## peak_index.py

+* Calculates interplanar spacing

+* If your a b c lattice parameters are known, can be used to find the Miller indices of your XRD data at a certain 2-theta peak

 ### (SEE LICENSE file in this repository)